obhq/obliteration/README.md

 cmake --build build
 ```

-You can use `-j` to enable parallel build (e.g. `cmake --build build -j 2`).
-Each parallel build consume a lot of memory so don't specify the number of your CPU cores otherwise your system might be crashing due to out of memory.
+You can use `-j` to enable parallel building (e.g. `cmake --build build -j 2`).
+Each parallel build consumes a lot of memory so don't use the number of your CPU cores otherwise your system might crash due to out of memory.

 ## Development